How to Support Cognitive Function and Reduce Restlessness In Children

 Foods + Nutrients That Improve Attention and Reduce Hyperactivity

 Looking at your child’s diet as a whole is also an important step to assist with increased attention span and reduced hyperactivity.
-One systematic review (considered the highest level of evidence) examined the relationship of a child’s whole diet and its effect on Attention-Deficit Hyperactivity Disorder (ADHD) and found that the healthier dietary patterns, characterised by higher consumption of fruit, vegetables, and whole grains, were protective against hyperactivity and other symptoms of ADHD.
-(3) In contrast, dietary patterns that were high in refined sugars and saturated fats, were associated with an increase in hyperactivity and other symptoms of ADHD.
+One systematic review (considered the highest level of evidence) examined the relationship of a child’s whole diet, found that the healthier dietary patterns characterised by higher consumption of fruit, vegetables, and whole grains, were protective against hyperactivity.
+(3) In contrast, dietary patterns that were high in refined sugars and saturated fats, were associated with an increase in hyperactivity.
 (3)

 The supporting role of particular nutrients, such as zinc and folate, which are naturally more abundant in this healthier dietary pattern, help to verify this result.
-(3) One study examining zinc supplementation for children showed a reduction in ADHD symptoms compared to those receiving the placebo.
-(3) We know that a deficiency in folate may cause difficulty concentrating, irritability and fatigue.
+(3) A deficiency in folate may cause difficulty concentrating, irritability and fatigue.
 (4) Folate can be found naturally occurring in many foods, including vegetables (especially leafy greens), meat, poultry, seafood, fruits, nuts, beans, peas, eggs, and grains.
 Foods with the highest amount of folate are spinach, liver, asparagus, and brussels sprouts.
-(4) Omega 3 and omega 6 fatty acids have also been shown to reduce and improve symptoms of ADHD.
-(3)
+(4)

 Don’t Overlook Food Packaging